raulcf/CMSC-33580-1/index.md

 Many of these issues call for treating data as a first-class citizen and thinking of it as an asset.
 What is the value of data? and how do we measure it?
 This course explores these questions from a multidisciplinary perspective that includes computer science, economy, social science, among others.
 The sessions are organized around broad themes related to the value of data.
 A typical session will consist of a short introduction by the instructor, followed by a paper discussion (students are expected to read the assigned papers ahead of the class), and finishing with a discussion about individual projects.

-The course can be taken pass-fail or for a letter grade.
+The course can be taken pass-fail or for a letter grade (i.e., as an approved elective).
 For a letter grade, you need to complete an individual, quarter-long project.
 You also need to attend classes, participate in discussions, and scribe for two/three classes.
 For pass-fail, you do not need to complete the individual project but all other requirements apply.

 #### Learning Objectives